aabadie/riot-course-exercises/riot-networking/sock-udp/README.md

         return 1;
     }
     ```
-  - Implement the server side UDP echo:
+  - Implement the listening of the echo sent by the server:
     ```c
     sock_udp_ep_t remote;
     ssize_t res;